Parrot-Developers/groundsdk-ios-samples/doc/overview.rst

 Overview
 ========

-*GroundSdk iOS Samples* are small dedicated projects that support the documentation and help using the *GroundSdk iOS API*.
+*Ground SDK iOS Samples* are small dedicated projects that support the documentation and help using the *Ground SDK iOS API*.